Toolbox for WordPerfect

 Use a similar method for other versions or language editions of WordPerfect (e.g., rename WP16UK.WPT to WP16UK-BACKUP.WPT.)

 This happens because the renamed file is temporarily hidden from the WordPerfect program.
-In such a circumstance, a new one is automatically created.
-A default template on your computer is always required for the WordPerfect program's operation.
+In such a circumstance a new one is automatically created because a default template on your computer is always required for the WordPerfect program's operation.

 Notes and tips